zaid1729/SQL-injection/README.md

-   Successfully not escaping from SQL injection.
+   Successfully escaping from SQL injection.